dangnelson/WATERBEAR-Shed/03 Roof Structure/Roof.md

 [Supplies List](#supplies)

 Wait to start the roof until you have a good few days to work on it.
-It will be hard to cover until at least the roof sheathing is up.
+It will be hard to cover until at least the roof sheathing is up because of wind.

 Now that the shed is enclosed, you can store the supplies for the roof inside.
 To help with organization we recommend building a simple lumber rack to accommodate the large materials.
-It also is helpful to precut the rafters at this stage.
-You can also assemble the gables in advance since they aren’t too heavy to lift up to the roof with two people.
+Precut the rafters and assemble the gables in advance.

 ![](images/RoofVocab.svg)